behnamasadi/cmake_tutorials/README.md

 ```
 The value of this variable should **never** be modified by project code. on use `-G` option to set it.

-## setting buyild type with DCMAKE_BUILD_TYPE and Ninja Multi-Config
+## setting build type with DCMAKE_BUILD_TYPE and Ninja Multi-Config

 The Ninja build system in relation to CMake's `-DCMAKE_BUILD_TYPE` and `--config` options has a slightly complex story due to the introduction of the Ninja Multi-Config generator in newer CMake versions.
 Let's break it down: